dinhnerz/Hangman/README.md

 ## Extensions

 - Difficulty Levels (easy, medium, hard).
-Difficulty levels is implmented using API parameters; difficulty, minLength, and maxLength.
+Difficulty levels is implemented by using API parameters; difficulty, minLength, and maxLength.
 Lower parameter settings for easier modes, etc.
 - Leader Board (top 10 scores).
 Leader board data is stored in the backend and displayed in the UI (cache parse to JSON).
 - Hint (disable 8 characters for easy mode, 4 characters for medium mode, not available for hard mode).
 Hint mode randomizes the characters to be disabled that are not in the word result array or already guessed.
 - Hangman Diagram.
 Uses a combination of 7 images and progress as the Player guess incorrectly.